SaintsConnor/TOOLS-INSTALLER/README.md

 Downloads both my github repositorys for use in pentesting

-installgithub-kali.sh = Downloads both repositorys and auto installs cryptex. installtools.sh = Install both repositorys, cryptex, nmap and commonly used pentesting tools like johntheripper and others (For use in ubuntu only)
+installgithub-kali.sh = Downloads both repositorys and auto installs cryptex.

+installtools.sh = Install various repositorys (Scripts-Pentest, Exploits, Seclists), and tools in parrot OS (For use in ubuntu only)